-In positive psychology and mental health, zest implies the virtue of living life with thrill and excitement.
+In the realm of positive psychology, we can think of zest as living life with thrill and excitement.

 Zestful people perform tasks wholeheartedly and focus more on the positive aspects of life.
-They are the ones who will hold tight and not give up during times of distress.
+They hold tight and refuse to give up during times of distress.
 It is a positive trait that also includes ingredients of empathy, compassion, enthusiasm, and ethics, which is why it is one of the most efficient personality dispositions that we possess.

 The Psychology of Zest

-Research in some of the major areas of mental health in the past few years has established zest as a primarily important factor for life satisfaction and an overall sense of self.
-It is a ‘heart’ strength which, along with similar traits such as gratitude, hope, and love, predicts a person’s happiness and level of contentment from his work life and his personal life (Peterson, Park, Hall and Seligman, 2009).
+Research has established that zest is an important factor for life satisfaction and an overall sense of self.
+It is a “heart” strength that along with similar traits such as gratitude, hope, and love, predicts a person’s happiness and level of contentment from their work and personal life (Peterson et al., 2009).

 And as a result, zestful people are:

 - Excellent team workers

 Hersey (1955) was among the first to identify the role of zest in enhancing life satisfaction and sense of commitment.
 His argument stated that this enthusiasm is more of a mental state rather than a character trait.